jmwanat/data_analytics/Data Visualization Projects/README.md

 slides based on Naloxone Administration by First Responders and Urban Opioid Related Deaths in the Chicago Area.
 For the Naloxone data, I utilized a database available for public use through the National EMS Information System ([NEMSIS](https://nemsis.org/)).
 For the opioid related deaths in the Chicago area, I utilized case archive data made available through the [Cook County Medical Examiner’s Office](https://datacatalog.cookcountyil.gov/Public-Safety/Medical-Examiner-Case-Archive/cjeq-bs86).

-I used Python and R programming languages throughout the course.